smurp/secretfriend/README.md

    # If not running, start Ollama in a separate terminal
    ollama serve

-   # You should be able to visit http://localhost:11434 in your browser
-   # and see "Ollama is running" if the service is active
    ```

 6. Pull at least one model if you haven't already: